Body Dreams

 What does a clogged toilet mean in a dream?

 Something has been fully processed — you've felt the feeling, understood the situation, made the decision — but the release is blocked.
 You're holding onto what's ready to leave.
-The clog represents whatever is preventing the release: shame, obligation, fear of what happens when you let go.

 What does it mean when there's no privacy in a toilet dream?